kcornelis/flat-theme/README.md

 A flat theme based on bootstrap i use for my personal projects.

 - Grunt
-- NodeJS + Express + Swig
+- NodeJS + Express
-- LESS as css preprocessor
+- LESS

 ## MIT License